piedraj/MuonValidation/README.md

 And you are ready to validate!

-# 4. Things to do
+# 5. Things to do

 * Update the output to a more web friendly format, from pdf pages to png figures.
 * Check which validation distributions should be removed.
 * Improve (if possible) the information available in the titles of the histograms.
 * Check / update the Kolmogorov-Smirnov (KS) test threshold.
-* Check the horizontal and vertical ranges.